Links on Android Authority may earn us a commission. Learn more.

 There’s no doubt that the introduction of the first mobile cellular phone was a massive milestone in worldwide communication.
-However, another major leap in that area was made 20 years ago.
-In May of 1999, Japan was the launch pad for the Kyocera VP-210.
+However, another major leap in that area was made almost 22 years ago.
+In May of 1999, Japan was the launchpad for the Kyocera VP-210.
 It was the first such phone with a built-in camera that was sold commercially to the general public.

 Of course, the idea of merging a camera with a mobile phone didn’t come first from Kyocera.
 In fact, there seems to be some confusion online as to which device was actually the first camera phone (more on that later).